pivotal/docs-tap/getting-started.md

 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)
 * [Use Case 3 - **Binding an App Workload directly to a Secret (support for external services)**](#services-journey-use-case-3) -->

-### Setup
+### <a id='consuming-services-setup'></a> Setup

-To demonstrate how Application Teams can discover, provision, and bind to services in Tanzu Application Platform, VMware requires to first install a service and a few supporting resources.
-This setup is typically performed by the Service Operator.

-Follow the steps below to install RabbitMQ Operator, create the necessary RBAC, and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that Application Teams can discover it.
+Follow these steps to install RabbitMQ Operator, create the necessary role-based access control (RBAC), and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that Application Teams can discover the RabbitMQ service.

 1. Install RabbitMQ Operator which provides a RabbitmqCluster API kind on the rabbitmq.com/v1beta1 API Group/Version.